On limiting distribution of U-statistics based on associated random variables: Preliminaries

 \section{Preliminaries}

-\parindent{24pt} In this section we give results and definitions which will be needed to prove our main results given in section 3 and 5. \begin{definition} Hoeffding's decomposition for U-statistics.\\ Let $U_n$ be as defined in $(1.1)$.
-Define,
+\parindent{24pt} In this section, we give results and definitions which will be needed to prove our main results given in section $\ref{section3}$. \begin{definition} Hoeffding's decomposition for U-statistics based on a symmetric measurable function $\rho : \mathbb{R}^2 \to \mathbb{R}$.
+Define the U-statistic, $U_n$, by